 Words, not deeds, land Russian pilot behind bars in US

-“Even if we believe that he [Viktor Bout] was selling weapons to the Columbian FARC, what does it have to do with the United States?
+Konstantin Yaroshenko's case is similar to that of another Russian man extradited to the US from a third country – Viktor Bout.He was arrested in Thailand on arms trafficking charges, and is on trial in New York.Investigative journalist Wayne Madsen says America should stop interfering in cases which should be investigated internationally.“Even if we believe that he [Viktor Bout] was selling weapons to the Columbian FARC, what does it have to do with the United States?
 Now, the federal government says: ‘well, those weapons would be used to target American citizens.’
 That’s a giant leap.
 Yaroshenko too.
 That cocaine was coming from the Columbian FARC and making its way through Africa into Western Europe.
 Where’s the connection to the United States?
 And whatever happened to Interpol in these matters?”